RoboCafaz/react-app-playground/bobby-generated-site/README.md

 # Bobby's Cool App

-This web app serves up a page that says "hello world" and prints "hello world" to the console?
+This web app serves up a page that says "hello world" and prints "hello world" to the console.

 ## Building the App

 Run `yarn build`.
-This will use webpack to bundle the website and code into a deployable web package?
+This will use webpack to bundle the website and code into a deployable web package.

+We leverage `html-webpack-plugin` to serve up an HTML page that will run our project's code.

 ## Running the App

 Run `yarn start`.
-This will use webpack-dev-server to serve up the website?
+This will use webpack-dev-server to serve up the website.

 ## Testing the App